tocrossbridge/website_black-swan-ballet/README.md

 # How is the development of the project right now?
 <b>Last update:</b> 14/02/2021

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Proin pharetra molestie finibus.
-Donec lacinia quam at est lobortis tempus.
-Proin ac ipsum vel orci aliquam consectetur.
+I code the desktop stuff, and I feel that need to adjusts some stuff at responsive ;)

 <br/>

 # Credits

-The down below are the credits of all sources that I used to composed the images:
+Down below are the credits of all sources that I used to compose the images:

 <b>HEADER</b>